 Treatment and Recovery

 You can download this handbook which explains your mental health and substance use disorder benefits and services.
-As our Member, for Free, you can ask for information in large print, Braille, other formats or languages, or to be read aloud.
+As our Member, you can ask for information in large print, Braille, other formats or languages, or to be read aloud.
 You can also request American Sign Language for your treatment needs.
 These services are free.
 You can call 800-804-5008 to request these services.
 For TDD/TTY, call 800-432-9553 or the State Relay 711 for help in contacting us.
 These calls are free.

 Early and Periodic Screening, Diagnostic, and Treatment (EPSDT)